 This document is intended as an information guide for students, placement coordinators and educators.
-It provides an overview of the expected learning for each clinical placement and additional core teaching.
+It provides an overview of the expected learning and core teaching for each clinical placement.
 Year 3 and 4 is part of a spiraling curriculum, with most Year 4 placements already being encountered by students in their previous academic year.
-Please refer to the Year 4 MBChB Handbook for further information about the Year 4 programme.
+Please refer to the MBChB Programme Handbook and Year 4 MBChB Handbook for further information about the Year 4 programme.